miadz/package_mail/README.md

-# Mail
+# Mail (for Google Mail)
-Package send mail for back-end.
+Package send mail for back-end. <br />
+You can download package from [pakagist.org](https://packagist.org/packages/source/mail)

 ## Installation
 ### Step 1: Begin by installing this package through Composer.
 Run the following from the terminal: